adap/flower/doc/source/first-time-contributors.rst

 1. Keep it Short: Avoid lengthy titles for easy readability.
 1. Use Proper Capitalization and Punctuation: Follow grammar rules for clarity.

-Here are a few bad examples which do not provide any additional helpful information.
+Let's start with a few examples for titles that should be avoided because they do not provide meaningful information:

 * Implement Algorithm
 * Database